aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 - :py:meth:`~aiida.orm.node.Node._is_stored` informs whether a node is already stored to the database.

-- :py:meth:`~aiida.orm.node.Node.query` queries the database by filtering for the results for similar nodes (if the used object is of a subclass of :py:class:`~aiida.orm.node.Node`) or with no filtering if it is a :py:class:`~aiida.orm.node.Node` class.
-Note that for this check _plugin_type_string should be properly set.
+- :py:meth:`~aiida.orm.node.Node.query` queries the database by filtering for the results for similar nodes (if the used object is a subclass of :py:class:`~aiida.orm.node.Node`) or with no filtering if it is a :py:class:`~aiida.orm.node.Node` class.
+Note that for this check ``_plugin_type_string`` should be properly set.

 - :py:meth:`~aiida.orm.node.Node.computer` returns the computer associated to this node.

 - :py:meth:`~aiida.orm.node.Node._validate` does a validation check for the node.
 This is important for :py:class:`~aiida.orm.node.Node` subclasses where various attributes should be checked for consistency before storing.

-- :py:meth:`~aiida.orm.node.Node.get_user`: the user that created the node.
+- :py:meth:`~aiida.orm.node.Node.get_user` returns the user that created the node.

 - :py:meth:`~aiida.orm.node.Node._increment_version_number_db`: increment the version number of the node on the DB.
 This happens when adding an ``attribute`` or an ``extra`` to the node.
 This method should not be called by the users.

-- :py:meth:`~aiida.orm.node.Node.copy`: returns a not stored copy of the node with new UUID that can be edited directly.
+- :py:meth:`~aiida.orm.node.Node.copy` returns a not stored copy of the node with new UUID that can be edited directly.

-- :py:meth:`~aiida.orm.node.Node.uuid`: returns the universally unique identifier (UUID) of the node.
+- :py:meth:`~aiida.orm.node.Node.uuid` returns the universally unique identifier (UUID) of the node.

-- :py:meth:`~aiida.orm.node.Node.pk`: returns the principal key (ID) of the node.
+- :py:meth:`~aiida.orm.node.Node.pk` returns the principal key (ID) of the node.

-- :py:meth:`~aiida.orm.node.Node.dbnode`: returns the corresponding Django object.
+- :py:meth:`~aiida.orm.node.Node.dbnode` returns the corresponding Django object.

 - :py:meth:`~aiida.orm.node.Node.get_computer` & :py:meth:`~aiida.orm.node.Node.set_computer` get and set the computer to be used & is associated to the node.